sambanova/ai-starter-kit/fine_tuning_sql/README.md

 # Use the starter kit

+This starter kit is covered on the jupyter notebooks in the [notebooks folder](notebooks/), you can sequentially follow them to do the complete fine-tuning and pretraining process, from downloading the datasets to hosting and using your trained model.

 ## Data download
 Follow the notebook [1_download_data.ipynb](notebooks/1_download_data.ipynb) to download and store pre-training and fine-tuning datasets.